Pinafore/ml-hw/feat_eng/assign.md

 Your username should be of the form _CU\_IDENTIKEY_ that we can easily map it to your grade.

+The sample code produces a two column CSV file that is correctly formatted for Kaggle (predictions.csv).
+It should have the id as the first column and the prediction as the second column.

 How this Assignment is Graded (35+ points)
 ------------------------------